Rise Up 4 Abortion Rights

 Kareim McKnight of Rise Up 4 Abortion rights distributing green scarf outside Sproul Plaza in Berkeley, CA.

 Rise Up 4 Abortion Rights is a U.S.-based pro-choice coalition founded by Merle Hoffman, Lori Sokol, Sunsara Taylor, among others.
 It is a front organization for the Revolutionary Communist Party, USA.
 Formed in January 2022, it was aimed at preventing the U.S. Supreme Court from overturning Roe V. Wade and "decimating" abortion rights in the United States.

 The group is among those in the United States who use the green scarf as a reproductive rights symbol, borrowing from its use in Argentina since 2003.

 Marches and actions

-Since its founding RU4AR activists have organized protests across the country in major cities including New York City, Seattle, Los Angeles, Houston, Riverside, San Francisco, Santa Monica, Louisville, and Washington, D.C.
-They also demonstrated outside Justice Amy Coney Barret's home in Falls Church, Virginia.
+Since its founding RU4AR activists have organized protests across the country in major cities including New York City, Seattle, Los Angeles, Houston, Riverside, California, San Francisco, Santa Monica, Louisville, and Washington, D.C.
+They also demonstrated outside Justice Amy Coney Barrett's home in Falls Church, Virginia.

 On May 12, 2022, RU4AR organized a protest in which approximately 2,000 high-school students walked out of school to demand that the Supreme Court not overturn the right to abortion.
 The walkout took place more than a week after the Dobbs v.
 Jackson Women's Health Organization draft opinion was leaked, sparking many protests and outrage.

 U.S. Representative Alexandria Ocasio-Cortez marched with the group.